JaysonMendoza/foundryvttDocker/README.md

 This image will help you set up your own dedicated server easily within a docker container.
 If you just want to run a game instance for your sessions it may not be necessary to have a dedicated server unless your machine lacks the necessary power.
 In these instances, you should download and install Foundry's pre-packaged Windows installation to make your life easier.

 Also, note that creating a dedicated server will involve more than creating a docker container.
-You will need to publish
+Steps 7-9 give you the basic steps required to make your server accessible through the internet.

 ## Using a Pre-built Image